Flurry Rogue Leveling Guide

 Ultimate Skill

 The Flurry Rogue uses Shadow Clone as its Ultimate skill.
 For 15 seconds you can effectively double your damage output.
 It mimics all of your skills except Shadow Imbuement and helps you take down any tough enemies you come across.
-While the cooldown is long early on, adding 5 ranks to the skill reduces the cooldown and as you progress, the cooldown becomes short enough for Shadow Clone to always be active.
+While the cooldown is long early on, adding 5 ranks to the skill reduces the cooldown while increasing its damage and as you progress, the cooldown becomes short enough for full uptime of Shadow Clone.

 Key Passive